 Documentation must illustrate that the client needs moderate to total assistance to safely complete this task.

-14. Toileting - Catheter Care
+- 14. Toileting Catheter Care - a.
+Included in Task:

 Catheter Care includes perineal care and emptying catheter bags.
 This includes transfers, skin care, ambulation, and positioning related to catheter care.